xavier-orcutt/TrialTranslator-notebooks/README.md

 ## Introduction
 The aim of this project is to reproduce landmark oncology randomized controlled trials (RCTs) and to assess their generalizability to patients in routine clinical practice.
 A total of 11 RCTs were reproduced across 4 different cancer types: advanced NSCLC, metastatic breast, metastaic prostate, and metastatic colorectal.

 A machine-learning (ML) survival model was constructed for each of the 4 cancers.
 Next, the ML models stratified patients into 3 survival risk groups.
-Landmark RCTs were then simulated for each risk group using inverse probability of treatment-weighted survival analyses.
+Landmark RCTs were then simulated for each risk group using inverse probability of treatment-weighted survival analyses with Kaplan-Meier method.

 Flatiron Health data was used to train and test the ML survival models and to reproduce the RCTs in-silico.